Temitope Ajayi: Philanthropy

-Ajayi championed and advocated for One Million Goodluck Housing Programme for the Diasporas in collaboration with the Federal Mortgage Bank of Nigeria under the DIASPORA HOUSING LOAN SCHEME.
+Ajayi advocated for "One Million Goodluck Housing Programme" for the Diasporas in collaboration with the Federal Mortgage Bank of Nigeria.

 With the recent passing of the bill establishing the Diaspora Commission, Ajayi called on President Muhammadu Buhari to appoint credible individuals from the diaspora into the commission to ensure its success.

-Other non-profits

-Ajayi is the Honorable Chair at the Global Connections for Women foundation (GC4W), an approved US non-profit organization that believes in all women and youth and their right to create new opportunities for themselves and their communities.
+Ajayi is the Honorable Chair of the Global Connections for Women foundation (GC4W), an approved US non-profit organization that believes in all women and youth and their right to create new opportunities for themselves and their communities.

-GC4W was founded by Lilian O. Ajayi, an International Speaker and the Global Ambassador of Hope.

 Recognitions

-For her service to African communities in the US, Ajayi was awarded the President's Volunteer Service Award issued by President George W. Bush, which is a national prize under the patronage of the president of the United States recognizing voluntary engagement.
+For her service to African communities in the US, Ajayi was awarded the President's Volunteer Service Award by President George W. Bush.